abhijeet-godspeed/notes/QA-Engineer-v2/m.md

 4. **Update the status of the function:**
    - If the function was found in `not started` array then move it to `pending array`

-5. **Assign the QA Document Writer agent:**
+5. **Assign the QA Document Writer mode:**
-   - Pass the function name and instruct the QA Document Writer agent to generate a detailed test strategy for this function.
+   - Pass the function name and instruct the QA Document Writer mode to generate a detailed test strategy for this function.

-6. **Assign the QA Coder agent:**
+6. **Assign the QA Coder mode:**
-   - Once the test strategy is created, pass the function name, its context, and the test strategy to the QA Coder agent.
-   - Instruct the QA Coder agent to write the test file for this function as per the provided strategy.
+   - Once the test strategy is created, pass the function name to the QA Coder mode and instruct him to write the test file for this function based on the test strategy.

 7. **Completion:**
    - After the QA Coder agent has written the test file, update the qa-context.json file and move the function from `not started`/`pending` array to `completed array` and then inform the user: